mesosphere/dcos-docs-site/pages/services/edge-lb/0.1.9/permissions/index.md

 - `dcos:adminrouter:service:dcos-edgelb/pools`
 - `dcos:service:marathon:marathon:services:/dcos-edgelb/pools`

-In addition, for each pool your Edge-LB configuration will be managing, add a permission like this:

 # Multitenant Usage Permissions

 To grant limited permission to manage only a single Edge-LB pool, the user must have the following permissions: